jackbsteinberg/std-toast/README.md

 - `"open"`: the toast was shown
 - `"close"`: the toast was closed, either explicitly by the user, or via the timeout.
   (Note: if animations were applied, the toast may not be entirely invisible at the time this event fires)
+    - TODO: should we consider separate events for the start and end of any close animation?
+      This seems hard to do correctly if the user customizes the animation, though.
 - `"actionclick"`: the toast's call-to-action button or link was clicked, if one exists

 ### `showToast(message, options)`